rapidstream-org/rapidstream-cookbook/benchmarks/tapa_flow/sextans/README.md

 <img src="https://imagedelivery.net/AU8IzMTGgpVmEBfwPILIgw/1b565657-df33-41f9-f29e-0d539743e700/128" width="64px" alt="RapidStream Logo" />

-# Callipepla & SerpensCG are Conjugate Gradient (CG) solvers
+# General-purpose Sparse-Matrix Dense-Matrix Multiplication

 ## Introduction

 In this recipe, we demonstrate how to use RapidStream to optimize TAPA projects.
 [TAPA](https://tapa.readthedocs.io/en/release/overview/overview.html), a dataflow HLS framework, features fast compilation, an expressive programming model, and the ability to generate high-frequency FPGA accelerators.
-We will guide you through the process using a preconditioned conjugate gradient linear solver application from [Callipepla](https://github.com/linghaosong/Callipepla).
+We will guide you through the process using a general-purpose Sparse-Matrix Dense-Matrix Multiplication (SpMM) from [Sextan](https://github.com/linghaosong/Sextans).
 The basic steps include:

 - Compile the HLS C++ code into a Vitis-compatible .xo file using TAPA.
 - Optimize the .xo file with RapidStream to obtain an optimized .xo file.